alexvollmer/archive.alexvollmer.com/content/posts/why-cant-web-apps-be-rest-ful.md

 OK, we&#8217;ve got our nouns squared away with a consistent set of verbs.
 Well-factored nouns implies a good URI design (how else will we identify resources?)
 What else do we need to have in place to be REST-ful?
 Hmmm, how about proper state responsibility?
 You will often hear people say that REST-ful applications are stateless.
 I think this misses the point.
 The _HTTP protocol_ is stateless, but your applications undoubtedly have state.
 Any app with a shopping cart has state.
 So the question then becomes, do user-facing web applications have different needs that necessitate a violation of REST regarding state?

 The short answer is probably not.
-By and large your application state is usually server-driven and ideally done via [“hypermedia as the engine of application state”](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
+By and large your application state is usually server-driven and ideally done via ["hypermedia as the engine of application state"](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 In practice this means that the current state of a user&#8217;s shopping cart is probably persisted in a shared store allowing any application node to serve the client&#8217;s request.
 Yes folks, a good bit of why REST guys harp on statelessness is for the sake of scalability.

 Things get a little grayer when we want to have small bits of saved state on the client for things like &#8220;remember me&#8221; features or other quick, token-based identification schemes.
 I won&#8217;t lie to you, I&#8217;ve used cookies a lot.
 I know the strict REST approach decries their use and characterizes them as the root of all internet evil, but if they weren&#8217;t so damn useful I&#8217;d be in complete agreement.
 Like real-life, having cookies often is probably not a good thing, but once in a while isn&#8217;t going to do any long-term damage.